moby/moby/docs/sources/terms/container.md

 Containers can change, and so they have state.
 A container may be **running** or **exited**.

-When a container is running, the idea of a “container” also includes a tree of processes running on the CPU, isolated from the other processes running on the host.
+When a container is running, the idea of a "container" also includes a tree of processes running on the CPU, isolated from the other processes running on the host.